vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/DSIRRPTR KCHK REPORT KILL CHK.md

  tag | {::nomarkdown}KCHK{:/}
  routine | [DSIRRPTR](http://code.osehra.org/dox/Routine_DSIRRPTR_source.html)
  return value type | {::nomarkdown}SINGLE VALUE{:/}
  description | {::nomarkdown}This procedure is used to check to see if the report cleanup task needs tobe run.
-If yes, the DSIR REPORT KILL CHECK DATE parameter is updated and the cleanup task is queued.{:/}{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:36:25 am</p>{:/}
+If yes, the DSIR REPORT KILL CHECK DATE parameter is updated and the cleanup task is queued.{:/}

+{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:46:15 am</p>{:/}